kifah-s/Fundamentals_Of_Programming/Gammal_Tech Academy/Core_Courses/1_C_Programming_Language/Les_6_for_loop/Exercises/README.md

 8. A program that asks a person to enter two numbers, second one smaller than the first one; then prints the numbers from to first one to the second one.

 9. A program that asks a person to enter two different numbers and print the numbers from the smallest to the largest.

+10. A program that asks the user for the password if the user enters any number other than 12345 refers the question.
+If 12345 goes in it says "password is correct".